Yoyu666/KitsPVP/README.md

  - [ ] add Knight Kits
  - [ ] add Warrior Kits
  - [ ] add stick when u hit a player get wither effect. {Vip Only!}
+ - [ ] etc.
 * LastVersion: 2.3
 * You also can go [Here](https://github.com/Yoyu666/KitsPVP/releases) to download this plugins.
 - Drop the KitsPVP.phar latest version into the MCPEServer Things... `plugins/` folder.
 - Restart the server and then the plugin will be loaded :D!
-- Or it no work and crash,pls rebord issuse [here](https://github.com/Yoyu666/KitsPVP/issues).
+- Or it no work and crash,please post issuse [here](https://github.com/Yoyu666/KitsPVP/issues).

 ###Note:
 ```